cagrimmett/jekyll-tools/README.md

 I implemented a reading list with Jekyll data inspired by [Frank Chimero](https://frankchimero.com/reading/).
 It displays the books you've read by year, includes support for links and stars for recommendations.
 Best of all, it is powered by a single [Jekyll data file](https://jekyllrb.com/docs/datafiles/) so you only have to update the books you've read in a simple yml file instead of messing with markup.
 This also allows you to programatically count the number of books you've read and reuse the data for other things later.

+I also included the ability to generate an RSS feed for the list.

 [See my live reading list page](http://cagrimmett.com/reading) [Read my blog post about this](http://www.cagrimmett.com/development/2019/09/07/reading-list.html)